Liliana García

-Liliana García Sosa (born 17 October 1957) is an Uruguayan-Spanish actress, solicitor, human rights activist, and theater director with a recognized career in film, theater, and television.
+Liliana García Sosa (born 17 October 1957) is an Uruguayan-Spanish actress, solicitor, human rights activist, and theater director with a recognized career in film, theater, and television in Chile.

 In 2008 she was appointed Cultural Attaché ad honorem of the Embassy of Uruguay in Chile, a position she holds to this day.

 She received the Cavaliere dell'Ordine Della Stella D'Italia decoration in 2018, awarded in recognition of her professional career not only in art, but also in cultural management, creating bridges of collaboration and exchange between both countries and their cultures.

 From 2020 to 2022, she was a member of the Board of Directors of the Chilean Human Rights Commission.

 Biography

 During her childhood in Uruguay, she completed her primary and secondary education at the Elbio Fernández School in Montevideo.

-In 1981, she graduated from the Dramatic Arts School of the Teatro Circular de Montevideo – later specializing in performing arts teaching – and in 1976, from the Dramatic Arts School of El Galpón Theater Institution.
+In 1981, she graduated from the Dramatic Arts School of the Teatro Circular de Montevideo – later specializing in performing arts teaching – and in 1976, from the Dramatic Arts School of Teatro El Galpón.

 At the same time, she studied law at the University of the Republic, where she became a student leader in the pursuit of joint government and autonomy for the institution.
 She also played an important role as a union leader in the Uruguayan Society of Actors.

 She earned her degree as a solicitor, and a year before completing her law degree, she dropped out of university to move to Chile.

 She attended artistic training workshops nationally and internationally, with prominent figures such as Eugenio Barba, Aderbal Freire Filho, José Estruch, Patricia Ariza, Santiago García, Ramón Griffero, Atahualpa del Cioppo, and Nelly Goitiño.

 She also joined the regular cast of Teatro Circular de Montevideo from 1977 to 1987.

 She worked with prestigious directors of the Uruguayan scene, including Roberto Fontana, Júver Salcedo, Omar Grasso, Héctor Manuel Vidal, Jorge Curi, Dervy Vilas, Santiago Introini, and Sebastián Barrios.

 In 1987, she moved to Chile where she continued her theatrical activities, working under the direction of Delfina Guzmán, Liliana Ross, Mateo Iribarren, Cristián Campos, Rodrigo Muñoz, Manuel Calzada Pérez (Spain), Pete Brooks (England), and Tomás Vidiella, among others.
 It was there that she began to develop a significant career in television and film.

 In cinema, she worked under the direction of Raúl Ruiz (France), Gonzalo Justiniano (Chile), Esteban Schroeder (Uruguay), Jörg Grünler (Germany), Sebastián Lelio (Chile), Juan Carlos Rodríguez Castro (Uruguay), among others.

 On television, she has worked in over 50 fiction productions since 1988, for Chilean networks TVN, Mega, Chilevisión, and Canal 13.
 She starred in productions such as Bravo, El amor está de moda, Adrenalina, Rossabella, and A todo dar.